-5.35 All employees must:
+5.45.
+All employees must:

-- ensure they do not conduct their personal finances in a way which results in Islington Council, or another public body, being defrauded (this includes claiming Housing Benefit to which they are not entitled; failing to register for Council Tax; occupying Council property unlawfully) - keep up to date with Council Tax, rent and service charges due to this and any other Council - the Council will use any powers available to it to reclaim monies, including attachment of earnings once the relevant procedures for establishing monies to be reclaimed is complete. - avoid being the subject of legal action which may bring the Council/school into disrepute and/or undermine the relationship of trust and confidence between the employee, the Council and the school.
+- ensure they do not conduct their personal finances in a way which results in the school, Islington Council, or another public body, being defrauded (this includes claiming Housing Benefit to which they are not entitled; failing to register for Council Tax; occupying Council property unlawfully) - keep up to date with Council Tax, rent and service charges due to this and any other Council - the Council will use any powers available to it to reclaim monies, including attachment of earnings once the relevant procedures for establishing monies to be reclaimed is complete - avoid being the subject of legal action which may bring the Council/school into disrepute and/or undermine the relationship of trust and confidence between the employee, the Council and the school.

-5.36 Employees should note that:
+5.46.
+Employees should note that:

-- employment and payroll data held by the Council/school may be used to identify employees with debts to the Council/school, including rent, commercial rent, Council tax, leasehold service charges, Business Rates, Right-to-Buy Insurance, Housing Benefit etc. - It is the employees responsibility to check their payslip and to report an overpayment or any other payment error to the school Business Manager or Headteacher.
+- employment and payroll data held by the Council/school may be used to identify employees with debts to the Council/school, including rent, commercial rent, Council tax, leasehold service charges, Business Rates, Right-to-Buy Insurance, Housing Benefit etc. - It is the employees responsibility to check their payslip and to report an overpayment or any other payment error to the School Business Manager or Headteacher.
 Failure to do so may potentially be treated as fraud.

-6.0 Communication, internet and social media
+6. Communication, internet and social media

-- 6.1 The school has email and internet policies and guidelines.
-Employees must read and sign up to these before they use email and the internet. - 6.2 Employees' names, designations and service areas will be available to the public. - 6.3 Communications may be intercepted where appropriate, in line with the school's policy.
-This may include monitoring (and recording) of telephones, the internet and e-mail.
+- 6.1.
+The school has email and internet policies and guidelines.
+Employees must read and sign up to these before they use email and the internet. - 6.2.
+Employees' names, designations and service areas will be available to the public. - 6.3.
+Communications may be intercepted where appropriate, in line with the school's policy.
+This may include monitoring (and recording) of telephones, the internet and e-mail. - 6.4.
+Employees must ensure that their online presence/profile is compatible with their professional role. - 6.5.
+Adhere to GDPR regulations and ensure sensitive information is sent only to appropriate people and via secure email.

-Internet, phone and safe computer use
+Communications including internet, phone, social media and safe computer use

-6.4 All employees must:
+6.6.
+All employees must: